 Rashford is a Red!

-“wouldn't sit right”to pull on another shirt, upon receiving the Sports Journalist Association’s Sport for Social Change award.
+Marcus said it “wouldn't sit right” to pull on another shirt, upon receiving the Sports Journalist Association’s Sport for Social Change award.

 Men’s monthly magazine GQ named Marcus their Campaigner of the Year, and the England International appeared on the front cover of their winter issue.